occasion-2/CrossLingual-TTS-Lab/README.md

 # CrossLingual TTS Lab

-CrossLingual TTS Lab is a benchmark harness for evaluating cross-lingual zero-shot voice cloning, focusing on target-language intelligibility, target-language identification, speaker preservation, and source-language leakage.
+CrossLingual TTS Lab is a benchmark harness for cross-lingual zero-shot voice cloning.
+It tracks target-text intelligibility, target-language identification, speaker similarity, and a source-language leakage proxy.

 Core question: